Yola (singer)

-Yolanda Claire Quartey (born 31 July 1983), known professionally as Yola or Yola Carter, is an English singer-songwriter and musician.
+Yolanda Claire Quartey (born 31 July 1983), known professionally as Yola or Yola Carter, is an English singer-songwriter, musician, and actress.
 Her debut studio album Walk Through Fire (2019) received critical acclaim and earned her four Grammy Award nominations, including Best New Artist.
 Her follow-up, Stand for Myself (2021), received similar acclaim and earned her two more Grammy nominations.
-Yola made her acting debut in 2022, portraying "godmother of rock n roll" Sister Rosetta Tharpe in Baz Luhrman’s biopic Elvis.
+Yola made her acting debut in 2022, portraying "the Godmother of rock and roll" Sister Rosetta Tharpe in Baz Luhrman's biopic Elvis, and later made her Broadway debut in 2024 when she began playing Persephone in Anaïs Mitchell's musical Hadestown.

 Early and personal life

-Yola was born to a Ghanaian father and a Barbadian mother in Bristol, England.
+Yola was born in Bristol, England.
 Her family tried to discourage her from music at a young age, as they thought it was an unrealistic career option.
 When Yola was just under 2 her father left her and her mother behind.
 A single parent struggling to stay afloat, her mother was against Yola's dream to be a singer.
 It wasn't until Yola went to grammar school she had her first taste of freedom and started to pursue music.
 She later went to university in London and used her student loan to stay afloat while making music.
 She ended up becoming a university drop out and was evicted due to being unable to pay her rent.
-Yola was homeless for six months in her 20s and spent a week begging on the streets before getting enough money to travel back to Bristol.
+Yola was homeless for six months in her 20's and spent a week begging on the streets before getting enough money to travel back to Bristol.